Humboldt County, California: Print

 The Times-Standard is the only daily newspaper in the region; in continuous publication since 1854, and owned by Media News Group since 1996, They also print three weeklies: the Redwood Times, the Tri-City Weekly, and Northcoast 101.
 Other local publications include The Independent, the North Coast Journal, the Ferndale Enterprise, the Two Rivers Tribune, the Isis Scrolls, and The Lumberjack.
 The Arcata Eye and the McKinleyville Press merged in August 2013 to form the Mad River Union.

 Television

-Humboldt County's locally produced television stations, NBC station KIEM and PBS station KEET, are based in Eureka.
+Humboldt County's locally produced television stations, NBC station KIEM and PBS member station KEET, are based in Eureka.
 KIEM produces the only local TV newscast and KEET is the only PBS station in the region.
 Since 2017, CBS affiliate KVIQ has been a low-powered station operated as part of a duopoly with KIEM, sharing the same studios.

-Fox affiliate KBVU, a semi-satellite of KCVU, is based in Chico and ABC affiliate KAEF, a semi-satellite of KRCR-TV, is based in Redding.
+Other television stations in the area are semi-satellites of stations based outside of Eureka.
+Roar owned-and-operated station KBVU, a semi-satellite of KCVU, is based in Chico and ABC/Fox affiliate KAEF, a semi-satellite of KRCR-TV, is based in Redding.
 In previous decades all major networks had production capacity in Eureka.